-The first line of defence is represented by management in InfraRed's Infrastructure business having in place effective controls in the processes for which they are responsible and is supported by the principle of individual responsibility.

-The second line of defence is comprised of Operational Risk and Compliance, who undertake review and monitoring of first line.

-The third line of defence is formed by the Risk Oversight Committee (ROC) receiving through the second line of defence comprehensive reporting on the previous quarter and any operating incidents or breaches of policy, emerging risks, and the firm's overall risk profile.
-ROC offers challenge to the ORIC and the firm's risk profile.
+- The first line of defence is represented by management in InfraRed's business having in place effective controls in the processes for which they are responsible and is supported by the principle of individual responsibility. - The second line of defence is comprised of Operational Risk and Compliance, who undertake reviews, set policies and monitoring of first line. - The third line of defence is formed by the Governance Risk & Oversight Committee receiving through the second line of defence comprehensive reporting on the previous quarter and any operating incidents or breaches of policy, emerging risks, and the firm's overall risk profile.
+GRO offers challenge to the ORIC and the firm's risk profile.
 Sun Life internal audit provides another level of third line defence.